 Nothing else has that slick, ultra-whipped texture, almost slippery as it melts.
 It really isn't like other ice cream—it's not even like other soft serve.
 In the taxonomic tree of frozen desserts, the industrial swirls of Mr. Softee stand alone.
-Like the platypus, but tastier and with fewer venom glands.
-Sure, it tastes more than a little like fake vanilla with a hint of gasoline (and I'm convinced the chocolate is made with boiled carob beans and shoelaces).
 But as the Big Gay Ice Cream Truck's meteoric success in New York has proven, that's just fine by us.
 This is, after all, our collective American childhood in frozen form.

 But all this remembrance of things past does me little good in February, when the Mr. Softee trucks are deep in winter hibernation (I imagine them curled together in the hollows of great oak trees).
-I want my soft serve now, and while I'm at it, I want to get rid of that trace of gasoline flavor.
+I want my soft serve now.

-Unlike Mr. Softee, your homemade soft serve won't taste like bad vanilla perfume.
+Unlike Mr. Softee, your homemade soft serve can taste like real vanilla.
 As Bravetart brilliantly discovered, Tahitian vanilla beans have a beautiful floral flavor that pays homage to the mass-produced crack of industrial foodways while also tasting really, really good.
-Steep a bean in your dairy for an hour and you'll be rewarded with a vanilla experience unlike anything else (don't worry, you'll still get awesome flavor and the same amazing texture with another vanilla variety, or vanilla extract).
-Okay, you may also want to add some Scotch like I did.
-Trust me, it's the Mr. Softee you never knew you wanted.
+Steep a bean in your dairy for an hour and you'll be rewarded with a vanilla experience unlike anything else (don't worry, you'll still get great flavor with another vanilla bean variety, or vanilla extract).

 Get the Recipe